alexdln/contection/adapters/next-cookie/README.md

 For large state objects, consider using `saveKeys` to persist only essential data, or use a combination of cookies for small critical data and localStorage for larger data.

+## Examples

+The repository includes example applications demonstrating next-cookie adapter capabilities:

+- **[nextjs-bsky](examples/nextjs-bsky)** - Showcases performance improvements in Next.js applications using `cacheComponents` and a combined client-server architecture with next-cookie adapter and storage adapter for state persistence.

 ## License

 MIT